Hypno's Journey In Social Marketing, And The Birth Of The 'Selfie Ball'

 Hypno has been bringing social photo into brick and mortar for years.The marketing company initially found success through their photobooth and branded video services.

 But their history isn't purely grounded in events.
 Hypno was also one of the first to embrace looping social video, with the release of their GIF camera mobile app, Phhhoto, in July 2014.
 The release followed in the footsteps of Vine (released in 2013) and Snapchat (released in 2011).
-According to TechCrunch, the app garnered around 10 million registered users and 1.6 daily active users at the time.
+According to TechCrunch, the app garnered around 10 million registered users at the time.

 As the social video app arena grew, so did competition.
 In October 2015, Facebook-owned Instagram released their Boomerang app, which directly competed with Vine and Phhhoto's looping video offerings.
 Both apps were unable to keep up.
 Twitter-owned Vine closed their doors in January 2017.
 Hypno soon followed suit.
 The company shuttered the app in June, citing unsustainable costs.